gogohusky-lgtm/RFID_door_security_system/README.md

 # **RFID door security system**
 ## Executive Summary

 This project implements a secure RFID-based door access control system using a Raspberry Pi 5 and an ESP32-CAM.
 The system integrates RFID authentication, relay-based door control, distributed image capture, and secure data transmission via TLS-enabled MQTT.

 The Raspberry Pi 5 acts as the central controller, responsible for RFID UID verification (HMAC-SHA256), access decision logic, relay control, and event logging.
 The ESP32-CAM is dedicated to image capture and transmits photos back to the Raspberry Pi in fragmented Base64 format over MQTT.

 The system is designed with security and hardware constraints in mind, including the RP1 I/O architecture of Raspberry Pi 5 and the current limitations of RC522 Python libraries.
-This project demonstrates practical embedded system integration, secure communication, and architectural trade-off handling in a real-world IoT scenario.
+This project demonstrates practical multi-device integration, secure communication, event tracking, and architectural trade-off handling in a real-world IoT scenario.

 ------